davidlonsdale92/ConversationWithChatGPT/README.md

 ## Setup
 This app relies on the OpenAI API and ElevenLabs Voice API for full functionality.

-Sign up for an OpenAI Account and register for the API [here](https://openai.com/blog/openai-api)
+- Sign up for an OpenAI Account and register for the API [here](https://openai.com/blog/openai-api)

-Sign up for an ElevenLabs Account and register for the API [here](https://beta.elevenlabs.io/sign-up)
+- Sign up for an ElevenLabs Account and register for the API [here](https://beta.elevenlabs.io/sign-up)

 Right now the ElevenLabs API key must be hardcoded directly in the stt.py and tts.py files.
 This will be changed in a future update.

+The OpenAI API keypath and Organization ID are delcared through the UI by selecting the settings button.
+Here you can also choose which audio device you'd prefer to use.

 ## Support
 This application has only been tested using macOS with Apple Silicon.
 CustomTkinter does support both MacOS and Windows, though some issues may occur through use on other platforms.